Meteorological events that happened on February 14th:

 Late afternoon heavy snows began on Valentine's Day in Boise, ID and by 5:00 am the following morning, 14 new inches of snow had fallen.

-A winter storm brought freezing precipitation and high winds to eastern Colorado, knocking out power to thousands of people, some for more than a week.
+A winter storm brought frozen precipitation and high winds to eastern Colorado, knocking out power to thousands of people, some for more than a week.
 The ice accumulated to a thickness of five inches in some locations.

 NASA launched the "Solar Max" satellite.
 Able to measure day to day variations in the output of the sun, the satellite was invaluable in climate change research.